 Sean looked at me in awe and looked at Albert and Greg for confirmation.
 Finally, Albert spoke.
 “It’s true, Sean.
 We saw the ring.”

 “Oh god!
 Wow!
 That’s amazing news,” he smiled and peered around the glass paneling.
-He studied the open work area behind us before he found Zoey’s desk.
+He studied the open work area behind, searching the end of the hallway towards Zoey’s desk.

 “Should I go there and congratulate her myself?” he nonchalantly asked to no one in particular.

-I peered down at my watch.
+I checked my wristwatch.
 “It’s almost lunch.
 You should wait until then.
 I’m sure those two aren’t going anywhere.
 This news might blow up and the lobby downstairs could start swarming with paparazzi again.”

 “Well, I’ll go now before Zoey decided to not stick around for lunch.
 Man, I thought Mr. Hawksley would propose to her sooner.
 Have you heard how it happened?”
 Sean asked, knowing I might have this information by now.